What Ingredients Really Matter In Your Skincare Products?

 • Ethelhexyl Palmitate

 • Vitamin E if it doesn't give what type.
-Just plain vitamin E can be irritating and do nothing for the skin - it has to be formulated right.
-L-Tocopherol or Tocopheral Acetate is best.
+Just plain Vitamin E or "Tocopherol" alone can be irritating and do nothing for the skin - it has to be formulated right.
+L-Tocopherol or Tocopheral Acetate are what you should look for.

 Have you wondered about this issue and have now found clarity, or had a feeling this was true but didn't know how to articulate it?
 Please share this post !